beimnet-11/requirement-analysis/README.md

 - **Defines Project Scope:** Clearly identifies what will and will not be included, reducing ambiguity and preventing scope creep.
 - **Facilitates Communication:** Serves as a reference point for developers, te

+## Why is Requirement Analysis Important?

+Requirement Analysis is a critical phase in the Software Development Life Cycle (SDLC) because it ensures that software is developed to meet stakeholders’ expectations and business goals.
+Here are three key reasons why it is important:

+1. **Defines Clear Project Scope**
+   Requirement Analysis helps identify what features and functionalities are needed, preventing ambiguity and scope creep.
+This ensures the project stays on track and within budget.

+2. **Facilitates Effective Communication**
+   By documenting and validating requirements, all stakeholders—including developers, testers, and project managers—are aligned.
+This reduces misunderstandings and misinterpretations during development.

+3. **Reduces Risks and Costs**
+   Early identificat